spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-merchant-feature.md

 ## 4) Import merchants data

-1. Prepare your data according to your requirements using our demo data:
+1. Prepare data according to your requirements using the demo data:

 **data/import/common/common/marketplace/merchant.csv**